A tank’s substrate is important to hermit crabs. After all, your pet hermit crabs will spend most of their time on sand or burrowed within it.

-If you want to improve the water-retaining qualities of sand, you can modify it slightly.
-Coconut fibers can be mixed with sand to add nutrients and additional padding.
-Likewise, you can mix different kinds of sand together.
-This enables your hermit crabs to enjoy the benefits of each substrate.
+If you want to improve the water-retaining qualities of sand, coconut fiber can be mixed with sand to add moisture and structure.
+Also, you can combine different kinds of sand.

 - Dirty sand.
-A hermit crabs’ enclosure must be combed and cleaned of any debris and bacteria.
+A hermit crab’s enclosure must be combed and cleaned of debris.
 Bacteria or sharp objects can pose a health risk, especially during a hermit crab’s molting period.

-- Sand that is too fine.
-Hermit crabs may be unable to burrow into sand that’s overly fine.
-This will leave your hermit crabs stressed and exposed.
-Fine sand may also prevent airflow or trap your hermit crabs, leaving them to suffocate.
+- Fine sand.
+Hermit crabs may find it hard to burrow into overly fine sand, leaving them stressed and exposed.
+Also, fine sand can prevent airflow or trap hermit crabs, leading to suffocation.

-As long as your sand isn’t dirty, too fine, or heavy in calcium, it’s OK for hermit crabs.
+As long as the sand isn’t dirty, full of debris, too fine, or high in calcium, it’s OK for hermit crabs.

 Can You Use Regular Sand for Hermit Crabs?

-Hermit crabs are resilient creatures.
-Your pets will be able to adapt to most kinds of sand, including regular sand.
-However, there are exceptions.
-Regular sand is only acceptable when the following applies:
+Hermit crabs can adapt to most kinds of sand, including regular sand.
+However, regular sand is only acceptable when the following applies:

-To properly tunnel through their environment, hermit crabs need moist sand.
-Specifically, it must be able to hold its shape and have a sandcastle-like consistency.
+To tunnel through their living environment, hermit crabs need moist sand.
+Specifically, it must hold its shape and have a sandcastle-like consistency.

-This is because hermit crabs aren’t designed to tunnel through hardened earth.
-That’s even more true when they’re molting.
-Protection is extra important for the molting stage as hermit crabs will shed their existing exoskeleton.
-As they grow a new one, hermit crabs will be at their most vulnerable.
+Hermit crabs can’t tunnel through hardened earth, especially when molting.
+Protection is exceptionally important during molting as hermit crabs will shed their exoskeleton.
+Until they grow a new exoskeleton, hermit crabs will be most vulnerable.

-They cannot move while their new shells harden, leaving them at the mercy of the elements.
-According to the New Zealand Journal of Marine and Freshwater Research, molting hermit crabs will try to find the safest place to molt.
-This is why burrowing is often a sign that a hermit crab is about to shed its exoskeleton.
+They can’t move while their new shells harden, leaving them at the mercy of the elements.
+According to the New Zealand Journal of Marine and Freshwater Research, molting hermit crabs will seek the safest place to molt.
+This is why burrowing often signifies that a hermit crab is about to shed.

 Make sure that any new sand is properly sanitized.
-Before placing the sand in your hermit crabs’ enclosure, always double-check its quality.
-Here’s how:
+Before placing the sand in your hermit crabs’ enclosure, always verify its quality.

 Best Kind of Sand for Hermit Crabs

 Not posing a direct danger to your hermit crab doesn’t mean that all sands are equal.
-We’ll explore the kinds of sands that your hermit crabs will enjoy most and explain why:
+We’ll explore the kinds of sand that hermit crabs will enjoy the most:

-For hermit crabs, it’s considered ideal as it has the right texture (not too coarse or too fine) and size.
+All-purpose sand is ideal as it has the right texture and size.
 It also comes pre-washed, making it a safer choice.
-While it may seem too industrial to use for hermit crabs, rest assured, it’s safe.
+While it may seem too industrial for hermit crabs, it’s safe.

 All-purpose sand is washed and coarse, making it clean and water-retaining.
-This option is also inexpensive and easily accessible.
-You can easily find a 50-pound bag of Quikrete (a popular brand) at your local hardware store.
+You can get a 50-pound bag of Quikrete (a popular brand) at your local hardware store.

-Beach sand that’s too fine will not be good for hermit crabs as fine sand is more difficult to burrow through.
-In the worst-case scenario, it may even cause suffocation.
-Instead, choose sand that is coarse with larger grains.
+Beach sand that’s too fine won’t be good for hermit crabs, as fine sand makes burrowing difficult, potentially causing suffocation.
+Instead, choose sand that’s coarse with larger grains.

 Comb The Sand

-Aquarium sand refers to commercial sand that is marketed for aquarium use.
-It usually comes in a variety of colors, from black to pink and beyond.
 Aquarium sand may also have special features to make it more convenient for aquarists.
-For example, it may help in removing waste or maintaining a pH balance.
+For example, it may help remove waste or maintain a pH balance.

-Play sand is found in playgrounds or sandboxes for children, hence the name.
-Much like all-purpose sand, it’s cheap and easy to find.
-It’s composed of the same material as beach sand, but it’s been washed, treated, and shipped out.
+Play sand is the same material as beach sand, but it’s been washed, treated, and shipped out.
 Regulations ensure that the sand stays clean and safe throughout this process.

-It’s safe for hermit crabs.
-However, you should be careful about the vendors you order play sand from.
-The quality will largely depend on the brand, as some are stricter about the cleaning process than others.
+It’s safe for hermit crabs, but be careful about the vendors.
+The quality will largely depend on the brand, as some are stricter about cleaning than others.